 This series of days out posts are based on round ups of places we’ve loved on our travels.
 Hopefully it’ll make them easier for you to find, especially if you’re looking for recommendations for places to visit.
 I’ll also be including recommendations from other bloggers, because if you’re looking for guidance on where to go you want to hear from local people as well as visitors to an area.

+London day trips are also great for budget days out as many attractions in London are free.
 If you’re travelling to London by train, don’t forget to check out the 2 for 1 offers which you can use with train tickets.
 Check before leaving because you need to print the offers ahead of time.
+And remember children travel free with parents on the tube, so look out for how to travel cheaply in the city before you go (and take ID for teens who look older).

-London is one of the best places in the world for museums and history.
+London is one of the best places in the world for museums and historical attraction.
 Many of the museums are free and just ask for donations.
 For the large ones, do visit early (or where possible outside of school holidays) because they get extremely busy and you may end up queuing to get in.
+Temporary or special exhibitions often need tickets buying in advance.

 South Kensington area